NuclearKev/4-wire/README.md

 file.

 ## Calculated Resistance
-The foot of wire you've received has a theoritical resistance of:
+The foot of wire you've received has a theoretical resistance of:
 Since our goal is consistancy, don't bother calculating it yourself.

 ## Program Information